GB's Boulter loses in Eastbourne first round

 The wind made for difficult serving conditions for both players and Boulter found herself having to save two break points at 5-5 - the first with a floated drop shot and the second with a stunning forehand down the line under pressure.

-But that good work went to waste as Boulter smacked a backhand into the net to give Martic a crucial break that allowed her to serve out the match.
+Yet that good work went to waste as Boulter smacked a backhand into the net to give Martic a crucial break that allowed her to serve out the match.

 Earlier, Latvian Jelena Ostapenko, fresh from winning the Birmingham Classic on Sunday, continued her Wimbledon build-up with a 6-4 6-3 victory over Czech player Barbora Strycova.

-Ostapenko was due to play defending champion Petra Kvitova in the first round but the Czech world number nine pulled out following her triumph at the German Open on Sunday.
+Ostapenko, who will face Dart in the next round, was due to play defending champion Petra Kvitova in her opener, but the Czech world number nine pulled out following her triumph at the German Open on Sunday.

+Following Wimbledon champion Elena Rybakina's withdrawal from the tournament, France's Caroline Garcia replaced her as the top seed and comfortably secured a 6-1 7-5 victory over American Madison Brengle.

-Last year's Wimbledon runner-up Ons Jabeur cruised through to the last-16 with a 6-3 6-2 win against Italy's Jasmine Paolini.
+Last year's Wimbledon runner-up Ons Jabeur cruised through to the last 16 with a 6-3 6-2 win against Italy's Jasmine Paolini.